mkpoli/java-is-to-javascript/README.md

 # Java is to JavaScript as X is to Y

 This is a website that lists things that are just like the different between Java and JavaScript in world's languages.
+A working version is available at [js.mkpo.li](https://js.mkpo.li).

 ![screenshot](./static/screenshot.png)